PnS2018/pns2018.github.com/python-sc.md

 ## Do I Need Anything Else?

 For a beginner who wants to learn Python for data science, No, you generally don't need to install additional softwares.
-Anaconda has taken care of software installation.
+Anaconda has taken care of the software installation.

 However, you should be able to familiar with the software packaging system on your computer.
 For Debian family (including Ubuntu), that is `apt-get` or `apt`.
 For macOS, that is either `MacPorts` or `homebrew`.